researchgraph/data-engineering-oct-2023/README.md

 For more details about construction of queries, resources, references, examples, and additional information, please, review the document [**neo4j_examples.txt**](/neo4j_examples.txt).

+Additional issues:
+- Some articles don't have author information
+- Some authors don't have affiliation information
+- Some affiliations have a different format: some of them have a name, some of them have an id or url.
+- Some authors don't have the complete information
+- Some authors don't have a orcid id

 ## Task 2
 2.1 - Calculate the following measures in this data